// form styles

 Capitalisation tables help simplify the administrative complexity in companies with many different owners.
 A well managed cap table is especially important for companies that are expanding quickly, because these companies often welcome many new owners on to the cap table in a short space of time.

 For instance, a startup might begin life with two co-founders who each own 50% of the business.
-But as the startup grows, the founders might grant share options to the first employees who join the company.
+But as the startup grows, the founders might explore employee equity plans, granting share options to the first employees who join the company.
 Then, they might think about fundraising from venture capital (VC) investors.
 Each new stakeholder, whether it's an individual or an institution, needs to be represented on the cap table.

 The reason each ownership stake needs to be represented on the capitalisation table is because when new owners acquire shares in the company, the stakes of other groups can be diluted.
 If a new investor acquires a 10% stake in a company, each pre-existing owner will henceforth own a slightly smaller piece of the pie.
 Financial milestones like a new funding round, a new convertible note, or new employee option grants could all change the ownership stakes of existing shareholders.